Kim A. Eagle, MD

 - Read Carole’s Bio

-- Carole Durgy is a part-time wellness specialist for Project Healthy Schools and has been in her position since July of 2009.
-She provides administrative support for PHS and supports the PHS team in a variety of other areas, from preparing ingredients for salsa lessons to coordinating supplies for health screenings.
-Durgy received her bachelor of science in psychology and social science from Michigan State University and her master’s of social work from the University of Michigan.
+- Carole Durgy is a wellness coordinator for Project Healthy Schools.
+She handles Project Healthy School's Health Ambassador volunteer program in the Ann Arbor Public Schools.
+She started working for Project Healthy Schools in 2009, serving as a wellness specialist.
+Durgy received her bachelor of science in psychology and social science from Michigan State University and her masters of social work from the University of Michigan.

 Wellness Coordinator, Detroit Project Healthy Schools

 - Read Alison’s Bio